-This year a new component the Rosen Outdoor Program: Building Sculpture, Building Community: Extending the Reach of the Rosen Outdoor Sculpture Exhibition—was introduced to the Rosen Outdoor Sculpture Competition & Exhibition for the 2016 season.
-This special project, funded by the “Challenge America” program of the National Endowment for the Arts (NEA), will add an exciting new dimension to the national juried sculpture competition that has been a cornerstone of Appalachian State University's annual summer arts festival, An Appalachian Summer Festival, for the past 30 years.
+A new component—Building Sculpture, Building Community: Extending the Reach of the Rosen Outdoor Sculpture Exhibition—was introduced to the Rosen Outdoor Sculpture Competition & Exhibition for the 2016 season.
+This special project, funded by the “Challenge America” program of the National Endowment for the Arts (NEA), added an exciting new dimension to the national juried sculpture competition that has been a cornerstone of Appalachian State University's annual summer arts festival, An Appalachian Summer Festival, for the past 30 years.

-Guiding the process is noted local sculptor Pam Brewer.
+Guiding the process was noted local sculptor Pam Brewer.
 The design concept for the sculpture consists of totem poles, constructed with mosaic, a medium Brewer feels is ideal for the project.
 “Through the use of totems,” she explains, “we create sculptural stacked forms, telling the story of who we are as community.
 The process of mosaic enables diverse parts of the community to explore themselves as part of a greater whole, and to collaborate on the completion of a sculpture, much like the act of creating a mosaic is about putting together disparate parts to complete a picture.”

 Hank Foreman, Senior Associate Vice Chancellor for Arts Engagement notes: “We are thrilled to embark on this new venture, extending the reach of the Rosen Sculpture Program and providing community members with an opportunity to participate in the process of creating public art.”